 Upon successful completion of a PvP mission, you will gain faction currency and influence for your faction within that territory.
-This will reduce the control of the faction owning that territory bringing it closer to being vulnerable to war declaration.
+This will increase your factions influence and help your faction win the influence race.
 You will also receive experience towards your PvP reward track and receive PvP salt currency that can be used to purchase items from your PvP reward track.

 You can also do PvE missions for your faction which include things like crafting supplies, defeating mobs, and gathering resources.
 When you complete a PvE mission you are rewarded with faction currency but will NOT gain territory influence.

 In order to progress within your faction, you will need to run faction missions and perform other faction activities that grant you a faction reputation.
 As you gain faction reputation you will hit milestones within your faction.
 Once you reach these milestones you will then be directed to your faction representative to complete a faction-specific “trial” quest.
 Upon completion of the quest, you will be rewarded with the next rank within your faction.

 These quests will automatically appear in your quest log under the “side quest” category, once you reach the necessary reputation to unlock the next milestone.
 From the quest log, you can view the quest information and the area in which you need to go in order to complete the trial quest.